Taste and consumer satisfaction at the heart of our R & D approach

 - External panels are also conducted in partnership with the faculty of Perpignan

-- Finally, "hedonic" tests are set up each year with consumers in France, England and Germany.
-Food taste and preferences can vary significantly from country to country
+- Finally, “hedonic” tests are set up each year with consumers in France, England and Germany.
+Taste and food preferences may vary significantly from country to country

 AZURA has developed since 30 years a real know-how in the selection of varieties and the cultivation of tomatoes of taste.

 A tasty tomato = a successful combination of sugar and acidity

 Has a hedonic test »Measures the approval of the product among so-called“ naïve ”consumers (ie non-tasting professionals); its objective is to identify the preferences of the people questioned: the famous "I like" or "I don't like"